ronste/xmlworkflow/Readme.md

 ### Prepare working environment

 1) Create a directory to hold all your working directories and files
-2) From inside this directory start a conatiner with:
+2) Start the sspworkflow conatiner with:

     Linux/macOS (bash):
     ```bash
-   . <path-to-your-download-directory>/sspworkflow-run-prod.sh <your-container-name>` to start a container
+   . sspworkflow-run-prod.sh <your-container-name>` to start a container
     ```

     Windows (PowerShell):
     ```powershell
-   & "<path-to-your-download-directory>\sspworkflow-run-prod.ps1" -ContainerImage "sspworkflow:latest"`
+   & "sspworkflow-run-prod.ps1" -ContainerImage "sspworkflow:latest"`
    ```

-    Note: The PowerShell script derives the runtime container name from the image name.
-With `sspworkflow:latest`, the container name will be `sspworkflow`.
+    Note: If no container name is provided `sspworkflow` will be used.

 3) Optional (PowerShell): enable tab completion for `runConversionChain`, `runConversionChain.ps1`, and `rcc`:

     ```powershell
-    & "<path-to-your-download-directory>\setup-completion.ps1" -ContainerName "sspworkflow"
+    & "setup-completion.ps1" -ContainerName "sspworkflow"
     ```

     This creates a user completion file and updates your PowerShell profile to load it automatically.